YohanPipereau/UserKernelCommunication/Readme.md

 Mechanisms were choosen regardless of how 'dirty' they are considered to be.
 (ex : /pipe).

-Code to test the following environments is provided:
+The following test environments are provided:
 * Netlink with pre-allocated buffer of fixed size for reception and no resynchronisation (/netlink_simple)
+* Generic Netlink for pseudo-synchronous I/O (transactions), and asynchronous I/O (/genetlink)
 * A character device module with read/write callback (/rwdev)
 * A character device module with mmap callback (/mmapdev)
 * Relay API with debugfs files (/relay)